isomerpages/moe-xinminsec/_our-school/Our School History.md

 Chapter 4: The turning point of Xinmin’s history
 ------------------------------------------------

-In 1991, when Mr Goh was asked to lead a school, he requested to be posted to his alma mater, Xinmin Secondary School.
+In 1991, when Mr Goh Tong Pak was asked to lead a school, he requested to be posted to his alma mater, Xinmin Secondary School.
 His decision touched the hearts of many teachers.